Wilderness Base Camp Program

 Most campers choose the Base Camp program, which combines in-camp activities with time backpacking out on the trail.

-While in base camp, campers live as a family in small but diverse groups called “tribes.”
-Each tribe has at least two counselors who make sure everyone shares in communal tasks like building fires, cooking, and cleaning up.
+While in base camp, campers live as a family in small but diverse groups which are usually mixed gender and often mixed age.
+Each group has at least two counselors who make sure everyone shares in communal tasks like building fires, cooking, and cleaning up.
 Each morning, campers assemble after breakfast to learn about the activities being offered that day.
 Possible choices include archery, crafts, swimming, boating, arts, rock-climbing, music, and much more.
+Campers sleep outside under the stars most nights, or under tarps provided by camp.

 Unalayee’s base camp program creates a supportive community where friendship and cooperation flourish.
 Working together, campers learn new skills, build self-confidence and develop self-sufficiency, all while exploring a spectacular wilderness summer camp setting.